Skip to content

 The Werklund Agriculture and Technology Centre features 3,000 s.m. of technology focused learning space, including a lecture theatre, three large hands-on ag-tech labs, collaboration and group areas for students, as well as a student commons space located in the heart of the building.

-Animal Health Education Centre
+Animal Health Education Center

 The new Animal Health Education Centre is currently being expanded from the Lachlin McKinnon Building, which houses the Animal Science and Animal Health programs.
 This new building will also host the National Meat Training Centre.